llvm/llvm-www/proposals/LP0004-project-governance.md

 In dividing the LLVM project into _area teams_, this proposal seeks to break up areas of the project based on contribution volume and number of active contributors.
 This proposal assumes that areas of the project with more unique contributors are more likely to have contributor disagreements, and that areas with more highly active contributors will be more likely to have diverse _area team_ formations.

-This proposal puts a possible set of _area teams_ to form with the specified areas of ownership.
+This proposal puts a possible set of _area teams_ to form with the specified areas of responsibility.
 One notable point is that LLVM (`:/llvm`) had 945 unique authors contribute over the 12 month period used for statistics.
 This is far more than any other part of the project, and it justified splitting LLVM into two teams, which are separated as the _LLVM Backend_ and _LLVM Middle-end_.
 Clang had 706 unique authors, which is also significantly higher than other sub-projects.
 To represent different parts of the Clang community the _Clang_ and _Clang Tooling_ teams are separated below.

 * LLVM Backend (CodeGen, MC, Target)
 * LLVM Middle-end (Everything not covered by LLVM Backend)